kanin33/wildsolutions/Eikonal_solver/README.md

 ## Acknowledgments

-Thanks to Halvard Kverna for help with the C++ program.
+Thanks to Halvard Kværna for help with the C++ program.